xmrminer01102018/VegaToolsNConfigs/GPU/Vega56_64_FE/Readme.md

 # VEGA
 # Working Ubuntu Versions:

-Ubuntu MATE 18.04.1 (up to latest amdgpu-pro)
+Ubuntu MATE 18.04.1 (up to latest amdgpu-pro 18.X.
+19.X not working)

 Ubuntu MATE 18.04.2 (up to latest amdgpu-pro NOTE:Video driver is broken.
 VNC and ssh sessions only)